-Alternatively, please consider making a donation.
-Any and all donations welcome.
-REF: Ra’naa Khan.
+Alternatively, please consider a donation, any and all donations welcome.
+REF: Divan Conway.

 It was with such sadness and a heavy heart that I need to inform you that our brave little princess, Isabella Visser, ran into the arms of Jesus last night.
 The battle with Spastic Tetraplegia Cerebral Palsy and Epileptic Encephalopathy is over and she is at peace now and free from pain.